A number of overarching comments came out of the workshop discussions for the framework that should be taken into consideration for the Roman period:

 Specialist analysis of excavation assemblages, PAS data, possible PhD topic with research funding.

 Research old excavation archives.
 Specialist analysis of excavation assemblages, possible PhD topic with research funding.
-Linked with Q R13
+Linked with Question R13

 We need to ensure that there are sufficient ceramic and other specialists to tackle future projects and existing backlogs.
 Where are the specialist trainees and mentors?